-Original or certified copies of all marked sheets, transcripts, diplomas and certificates from high schools or other academic institutions must accompany the application.
+Students from abroad, educated in academic systems whose requirements are comparable to 12 years in an elementary and secondary college preparatory education program in the United States, may apply for admission.
+Official copies of all marked sheets, transcripts, diplomas and certificates from high schools and ALL other academic institutions must accompany the application.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
 If a translation is supplied, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
-The original record should also be included.
+The official record in the original language should also be included.